akanadocs/docs-test/ag/policies/bus_metrics_policy_use_case_extract_data_using_path_param.md

 ---
 layout: page
-title: Business Metrics Policy Use Case - How Do I Extract Business Information from Service Usage Data Using Path Parameters?
+title: Business Metrics Policy Use Case - How Do I Extract Business Information Using Path Parameters?
 description: Learn how to use the Business Metrics Policy to extract business information from service usage data from path parameters.
 product: ag
 category: learn